-The group proposes to continue its coal seam gas exploration program through its joint arrangement with Santos.
+The Group proposes to continue its coal seam gas exploration program through its joint arrangement with Santos.
 However, no indication as to likely results in the future can be given due to the uncertainties usually associated with exploration activities.
 Future financial performance will be driven by success of the exploration activities.

-The group's planned exploration activities are currently awaiting resolution of some of the community concerns and pending finalisation of the government regulatory framework in relation to the group's activities.
-Based on advice received by the group from the project operator (Santos) proposed exploration activities will recommence in the near future.
+The Group's planned exploration activities are currently awaiting Ministerial approval to renew the Titles.
+Based on advice received by the Group from the project operator (Santos) proposed exploration activities will recommence in the near future.